 When you type commands in Unix, you are actually interacting with the OS through a special program called a shell, which provides a more user-friendly command-line interface than that defined by the basic Unix commands themselves.
 In this course, we will focus on the use of bash ("bourne again shell") which over the years has become the most commonly used shell in the Linux community.
-However, you should be aware that there are other shells available for your use, and that you in fact change your default shell using the chsh command.
+However, you should be aware that there are other shells available for your use, and that you can, in fact, change your default shell using the chsh command.
 In particular, tcsh is still in widespread use and if you are interested in learning a bit about its features, you can start with a version of these notes that discusses it in some detail.
+However, particularly if you are new to Linux I recommend that you stick with bash for the duration of the course.